 - There are 1,000’s of species of mistletoes spread across three plant families.

-- They live on the branches of a wide variety of both deciduous and evergreen trees.
+- They live on the branches of a wide variety of deciduous and evergreen trees.

-- Mistletoes plays an important role in the lives of many species of insects, birds, and mammals.
+- Mistletoes play an important role in the lives of many species of insects, birds, and mammals.

 - Ingesting mistletoe is not as deadly as is often rumored, though it will certainly cause gastrointestinal distress and should be kept away from pets and children.

 - And drumroll, please…Mistletoe is Oklahoma’s state Floral Emblem!

 Mistletoes share the common features of being arboreal, epiphytic plants that are hemiparasites of the branches of the trees they live upon.
 ‘Hemi’, or half, meaning that while they certainly rely on their host for much of their water and nutrients, they do have green leaves and are thus able to gather some of their own energy from the sun, in contrast to fully parasitic, chlorophyll-lacking plants such as red-tinted Snow Plants and Pinedrops.